 To help your pet keep a healthy weight, download a Pet Size-O-Meter from PFMA.

-Several factors make obesity more likely in pets.
-E.g. for dogs:
+Several factors can make obesity more likely in your pet.
+For example, in dogs:

 - Breed - certain breeds have a higher risk.

 - Age - the risk increases with age.

 - Neuter status - neutered dogs are more at risk.